sfultong/stand-in-language/README.md

 There is a known issue (#7) for getting a repl.

-To get arround it, you should copy `libgc.so.1` (provided by the `bohem` garbage collector) into your repository (telomare/lib is a good choice) and rename it to `libgc.so`.
+To get around it, you should copy `libgc.so.1` (provided by the `bohem` garbage collector) into your repository (telomare/lib is a good choice) and rename it to `libgc.so`.
 You will also need to reference it on `telomare.cabal` under the `library` stanza.
 Be sure to use the complete path for `libgc.so` on `telomare.cabal` (a commented version on `telomare.cabal` is provided as an example).

 ## Running your own Telomare code